MRP ₹119

 Store ME-Too Cream at room temperature, in a dry place.
 Keep out of sight and reach of children.

-No, using more than prescribed dose of ME-Too Cream will not be more effective.
-Do not exceed the recommended dose as it does not give quick or better results but increases the risk of side effects.
+No, using more than the prescribed dose of ME-Too Cream will not be more effective.
+Do not exceed the recommended dose, as it does not yield faster or better results and increases the risk of side effects.

 Yes, ME-Too Cream can be used during the day or as advised by the physician.

-Consult the doctor before using other skincare products along with ME-Too Cream.
-Let the doctor know if you are using photosensitizing agents, topical antibiotics, retinoids, vitiligo medicines, antiseptics, or keratolytic agents.
+Consult your doctor before using any other skincare products with ME-Too Cream.
+Inform the doctor if you are using photosensitising agents, topical antibiotics, retinoids, vitiligo medications, antiseptics, or keratolytic agents.

 We provide you with authentic, trustworthy and relevant information